marziehf/marziehf.github.io/_pages/about.md

 # Our team is focused on solving challenging problems at the intersection of AI x Biotech, building a fully-integrated AI platform for drug discovery.
 If this resonates with you, we are actively hiring (full-time + internships)!
 ---

-I'm a senior research scientist at [Cohere for AI](https://cohere.com/research), the non-profit research lab of [Cohere](https://cohere.com/), working with [Sara Hooker](https://www.sarahooker.me/) on complex problems and fundamental research.
+I'm a research scientist at [Cohere for AI](https://cohere.com/research), the non-profit research lab of [Cohere](https://cohere.com/), working with [Sara Hooker](https://www.sarahooker.me/) on complex problems and fundamental research in language understanding.
-As a scientist, I’m broadly interested in all aspects of natural language understanding, and particularly in multilingual learning, data-conscious learning, robust and scalable models, compositionality, and interpretability.
+As a scientist, I’m broadly interested in all aspects of natural language understanding, and particularly in multilingual learning, data-conscious learning, robust and scalable models, compositionality, and evaluation.

 Previously I was the NLP/ML research lead at [Zeta Alpha Vector](https://www.zeta-alpha.com/) working on smarter ways to discover and organize knowledge.
 I did my PhD at the [Language Technology Lab](https://ltl.science.uva.nl/) (originally part of the [ILPS group](https://irlab.science.uva.nl/)), University of Amsterdam, working on developing models to understand and utilize interesting phenomena in the data.